Our board of directors

 Quentin Broad

-Quentin Broad is Managing Director of Capitalize For Kids, a community of financial services professionals that has raised over $8 million for kids' mental health programs.
+Quentin Broad is a board member of CAA Club Group and recently retired as the Managing Director of Capitalize For Kids, a community of financial services professionals that has raised over $12 million for kids' mental health programs.
 Previously, he worked at CIBC World Markets, National Bank Financial, Deutsche Bank Canada and Scotiabank.
 Quentin chaired CIBC’s Major Individual Giving and Capital Markets campaigns for United Way.
 He served on United Way Greater Toronto’s Major Individual Giving Campaign Cabinet from 2015 to 2018.
-He earned a BA in Social Science and an MBA from McMaster University, and is an Honorary Governor at McMaster University after serving as Governor from 2006-2018.
+He earned a BA in Social Science and an MBA from McMaster University, and is an Honorary Governor at McMaster University after serving as Governor from 2006 to 2018.
 Quentin joined the Board of Michael Garron Hospital Foundation in 2017.

 Dave Casimiro